Snapshots of Select Press Shop Campaigns

 Chauncey DeVega Show: “Screenwriter Rob Edwards Reflects on His Life Journey From "The Fresh Prince of Bel-Air" to "Captain America: Brave New World"

 At the turn of the 20th century as Jews fled Europe by the tens of thousands, many of them landed in Galveston, Texas.
 Rachel Cockerell’s book MELTING POINT, published by Farrar, Straus and Giroux, examines that forgotten piece of history.
 It was named a New York Times Notable Book of the year and one of the 5 best nonfiction titles of the year by the Washington Post.
-Some top hits:
+Some highlights of the media campaign:

 Morning Joe: “How Galveston, Texas Became a Homeland for Jewish Immigrants”